Take Action

 You don’t have to be a lawyer to get involved with this effort, which provides free legal representation to those facing eviction.
 Nebraska licensed attorneys, law students, and community volunteers can all connect and support this vital program.

-Share the Eviction Lab’s research results
+Share the Eviction Lab’s research results.

-Share your thoughts
+Share your thoughts.

-City of Lincoln 2020 Affordable Housing Coordinated Action Plan, finalized in November 2020, outlines strategies and partnerships to protect and enhance the health, safety, economic opportunity, and quality of life in Lincoln.
-Read the plan and give city leaders your thoughts.
+The City of Lincoln’s Affordable Housing Coordinated Action Plan, finalized in November 2020, outlines strategies and partnerships to protect and enhance the health, safety, economic opportunity, and quality of life in Lincoln.

-Join this campaign.
+Join our campaign.

 Are you a member of a local organization, a business, or a group of neighborhood advocates who want to help end the local eviction crisis?